Tuškanac

-Tuškanac is a neighborhood located in Gornji Grad - Medveščak city district of Zagreb, Croatia.
+Tuškanac is a neighborhood located in Gornji Grad–Medveščak city district of Zagreb, Croatia.
 It has a population of 2,455 (2011).
-It is best known for its parks and the Tuškanac cinema.
+It is best known for its parks and Kino Tuškanac ('Tuškanac cinema').

-Apparently, its name derives from the name of Tuscany.
+According to some sources, its name may have been derived from the name of Tuscany.
 It is assumed that it refers to Tuscan immigrants to Zagreb, some of whom have been recorded in the 14th century.